 Whether you are a long way from our campus and would like to further your education through Distributed Learning opportunities, or you live right in Lethbridge and want to take courses that fit in with your schedule, we can help you reach your goals.
-Distributed Learning Services allows you to take individual courses, a portion of a program or a complete certificate or diploma program - all without coming on campus.
+Distributed Learning Services allows you to take individual courses, a portion of a program or a complete certificate or diploma program - all without being on campus.

-Through Distributed Learning, you can:
+Through Distributed Learning, you may:

-- Earn College credits without coming on campus - Choose courses and timelines that suit your goals - Complete a College program while still working - Take courses which complement oncampus courses
+- · Earn College credits without being on campus;

+- · Choose courses that suit your goals;

+- Complete a College program while working;

+Take courses in addition to on-campus

+- courses.